fabiomux/kde-servicemenus/download_with_yt-dlp_here/README.md

 # Download with yt-dlp here service menu

-The service menu allows to download a media file from within one of the supported websites in the current folder using the *yt-dlp* command line tool, the successor of the more popular *youtube-dl* application.
+The service menu allows downloading a media file from within one of the supported websites, or from a direct URL, in the current folder using the *yt-dlp* command line tool, the successor of the more popular *youtube-dl* application.

 ## Features

 These are the *Download with yt-dlp here* service menu features:
-- Fully translated into 4 languages besides English (French, German, Italian, Spanish);
+- Fully translated into 5 languages besides English (French, German, Italian, Portuguese, Spanish);
 - Works from within the Dolphin, Konqueror, Krusader, and KFind-results context menu;
 - Support for KDE Plasma 6;
 - Select the format among all the available formats;